david19121/Docker-python-flask/README.md

 $docker build -t daveimage .
 #this is the command to list the number of docker images i have locally on my machine
 $ docker images
+#this is the command to delete the image
+$ docker rmi -f image daveimage